LoreAme-x/Passive-Price-Discovery/README.md

 ```

 `k` is an **assumption** set in `config.py`, not something estimated from price data, so the
 project reports a low, base and high case.

-The recurring finding is that **the range created
-by the assumption is wider than the difference between the index tiers** — which is exactly
+In this sample the implied liquidity premium differs by about **XX basis points** between
+S&P 500 and S&P 600 stocks at the base calibration.
+Moving `k` across its plausible range
+moves that same gap by **YY basis points**.
+The assumption moves the answer more than the
-why nobody can honestly quote a precise figure for how much index investing has raised the
+data does — which is why no precise figure for the effect of index investing on the cost of
-cost of capital.
-The report says so rather than hiding it.
+capital is defensible here, and the report says so rather than hiding it.

 ---